.

 I am offering another GIVEAWAY and this one is BIG!

-I mentioned the letter writing “kit” I made for myself… well I made two of them and one is reserved for one of YOU!
+I mentioned the letter writing “kit” I made for myself… is was rather thrown together but now I am designing and sewing up a few “real” kits and one will be reserved for one of YOU!
 To enter, you have a specific question to answer!
-I will pull the assistance of my recently graduated and amazing grand-daughter to read all your comments and actually choose the winner according to her favorite answer!
+I will pull the assistance of my recently graduated and amazing grand-daughter to read all your comments and have her actually choose the winner according to her favorite answer!
 So… here is the question:

 In all the letters you wrote this past month, what was the most special response you got from someone that received a letter from you?